netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>cidr</b></td>
         <td>string</td>
         <td>
-          CIDR defines the IP CIDR to filter flows by.
+          `cidr` defines the IP CIDR to filter flows by.
-Example: 10.10.10.0/24 or 100:100:100:100::/64<br/>
+Examples: `10.10.10.0/24` or `100:100:100:100::/64`<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>destPorts</b></td>
         <td>int or string</td>
         <td>
-          DestPorts defines the destination ports to filter flows by.
+          `destPorts` optionally defines the destination ports to filter flows by.
 To filter a single port, set a single port as an integer value.
-For example, destPorts: 80.
+For example, `destPorts: 80`.
 To filter a range of ports, use a "start-end" range in string format.
-For example, destPorts: "80-100".
+For example, `destPorts: "80-100"`.
 To filter two ports, use a "port1,port2" in string format.
 For example, `ports: "80,100"`.<br/>
         </td>
         <td>false</td>